-Look up hospital ratings for cardiac surgery in your state, through the Society of Thoracic Surgeons (STS).
+If you’re looking for the Best Cardiac Surgery hospitals, consider these ratings by STS – the Society of Thoracic Surgeons.
+Compare hospital ratings for cardiac surgery in your state.
 Many hospitals voluntarily report their results, which are posted here for adult coronary artery bypass graft (CABG), valve replacement, congenital heart surgery and lobectomy for lung cancer.
-Most results cover the time period through June 2018.
+Most results cover the time period through December 2021.
 Most hospitals get two stars for “as expected” performance.
 Outstanding hospitals get 3 stars; under-performing hospitals get 1 star.
 Search by state or name of hospital to find the best.
 Excellent website.
 The Society of Thoracic Surgeons is a not-for-profit organization representing more than 7,600 surgeons and others dedicated to ensuring the best possible outcomes for surgeries of the heart, lungs, esophagus, and other surgical chest procedures.

-Find New York heart survival rates in this adult cardiac surgery performance ratings report.
+Find New York heart survival rates, hospital ratings and surgeon ratings in this adult cardiac surgery report.
 Compare in-hospital/30 day mortality rates by hospital name and surgeon name.
 Number of cardiac surgery cases and deaths shown for adult heart bypass (CABG) and aortic or mitral valve surgery patients.
-Risk-adjusted mortality data, observed rates versus expected death rates, 2014 to 2016.
-Isolated CABG observed mortality was 1.67% in 2016.
-Overall valve surgery mortality averaged 3.12% (2014-2016).
+Risk-adjusted mortality data, observed rates versus expected death rates, 2016 to 2018.
+Isolated CABG observed mortality was 1.48% in 2018.
+Overall valve surgery mortality averaged 2.80% (2016-2018).
+For aortic valve replacement, the death rate was 1.54% (2016-2018).
 Readmission rates are shown by hospital as well.
 The New York State report also describes outcomes for Transcatheter Aortic Valve Replacement (TAVR, also sometimes called Transcatheter Aortic Valve Implantation or TAVI).
-Detailed report published by NY state Department of Health, April 2019
+Detailed report published by NY state Department of Health, April 2022.

 Compare New York hospital and physician-specific ratings for PCI, also known as PTCA (angioplasty) or coronary stenting.
 Hospital survival rates (risk-adjusted mortality rate – RAMR) show which hospitals and which cardiologists are significantly better or worse than the state average.
-In-hospital/30 day observed rate was 0.84% for non-emergency cases 2016.
-When emergency cases are added in, the 2016 mortality rate goes up to 1.24%.
-Consumers can also find volume and survival information by cardiologist’s name (2014-2016), which New York has been reporting for years.
-NY State Department of Health report is 77 pages; published April 2019.
+In-hospital/30 day risk-adjusted rate was 0.83% for non-emergency cases 2018.
+When emergency cases are added in, the 2018 observed mortality rate goes up to 1.38%.
+Observed mortality rate for TAVR was 2.42% (2016-2018).
+Consumers can also find volume and survival information by cardiologist’s name (2016-2018), which New York has been reporting for years.
+NY State Department of Health report is 79 pages; published April 2022.

-Cardiac Care Comparisons at Virginia hospitals, mortality (deaths) and readmissions for 2017.
-Provides side by side VA hospital comparisons for volume, whether the hospital performed better or worse than expected for patient survival ratings.
+Compare Cardiac Care at Virginia hospitals, mortality (deaths) and readmissions for 2020.
+Provides side by side VA hospital comparisons for volume, whether the hospital performed better or worse than expected for patient survival rates.
 Cardiac cases are grouped by type: Medical cardiology including heart attack, heart failure, Invasive cardiology. including cardiac cath, pacemaker, angioplasty PCI, and Open Heart surgery, valves and CABG (heart bypass).
 Sort by Mortality rating to see top performers on the top of the list.
 This report shows 3 hearts are better than one.
-Click on the hospital name to see full reports where outpatient charges are shown for some procedures (2016 prices along with number of cases), efficiency, 2017 financial results, charity care, 2017 hospital service line numbers, and patient satisfaction levels (2017-2018) are shown.
-Prepared by Virginia Health Information (VHI).
-One of the best state hospital comparison sites, so we gave it Editor’s Pick.
-Updated Feb.
-2019
+Click on the hospital name to see full reports where outpatient charges are shown for some procedures (2019 prices along with number of cases), efficiency (including average charge per admission, before and after discounts, all patients – not just cardiac), 2020 financial results, charity care, 2020 hospital service line numbers, and patient satisfaction levels (20120-21) are shown.
+Add at least 8.2% to 2019 prices to adjust for medical inflation costs to 2022.
+Prepared by Virginia Health Information (VHI), an organization recognized as the source for health data reporting in Virginia.
+Updated February 2022.

-Compare over 30 hospitals in Washington on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
-Click on the blue Hospital buttons.
-Read the symbols carefully to find the few who performed exceptionally well in 2015-2016, and those who were significantly lower performers.
-Shows volume and how hospitals did on the patient survival measures (mortality).
-Difficult for consumers to easily understand.
-Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2017
+Washington hospital ratings for cardiac surgery in 2021.
+Compare about 35 hospitals in WA on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular care measures such as readmissions and door-to-balloon time.
+Shows volume of PCI, Emergency CABG surgeries, and how hospitals did on the patient survival measures (mortality).
+It shows observed mortality compared to expected mortality.
+Valve measures appear to have been discontinued.
+The site may be difficult for consumers to easily understand.
+Best if you raise your questions to your medical professionals.
+Site by COAP – Cardiac Care Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2022.

-Two-page Cardiac Data Registry table showing number of open heart surgeries at each New Jersey hospital in 2017 and 2018.
+Two-page Cardiac Data Registry table shows the number of open heart surgeries at each New Jersey hospital in 2020 and 2021.
 Scroll to Data Charts.
-Open heart surgery, diagnostic cardiac catheterization cases, PCI, total volume was over 105,000 cases in 2017.
-Morristown Memorial Hospital had the largest number of cardiac cases in the state in 2017.
-NJ Dept. of Health
+Open heart surgery, diagnostic cardiac catheterization cases, PCI, total volume was almost 85,000 cases at 53 hospitals in 2020.
+This was down 22% from 2019, likely due to the pandemic.
+Morristown Memorial Hospital had the largest number of cardiac cases (over 8,000) in the state in 2020.
+Updated quarterly in 2022 by NJ Dept. of Health.